TAMU-CPT/lims-frontend/DESIGN.md

 	- This is crucial information that we report in the GenomeA paper but is specified only in a small fraction (<10%?) of records in our existing databases.
+	- This model addresses a specific issue: not knowing the sequencing methods used because they were stored in someone's memory/lab notebook.
 - Experimental Result
 	- This model captures the results of an experiment.
 	- Likewise, end users will not see or deal with this model very often directly